AstarNetwork/astar-docs/docs/wasm/sc-dev/swanky.md

 ## Consensus (Manual Seal & Instant Seal)

-Unlike other blockchains, Swanky node adopts block authioring and finalized gadget called Manual Seal and Instant Seal, consensus which is suitable for contracts development and testing.
+Unlike other blockchains, Swanky Node adopts block authoring and finality gadgets referred to as Manual Seal and Instant Seal, consensus mechanisms suitable for contract development and testing.

-Manual seal - Blocks are authored whenever RPC called.
+Manual seal - Blocks are authored whenever RPC is called.
-Instant seal - Block are authored as soon as transactions get inside the pool, most often one transaction per block.
+Instant seal - Blocks are authored as soon as transactions enter the pool, most often resulting in one transaction per block.

-Swanky node enables both Manual seal and Instant seal.
+Swanky Node enables both Manual seal and Instant seal.

-### Manual Seal RPC calls
+### Manual Sealing via RPC call

 We can tell the node to author a block by calling the `engine_createBlock` RPC.